 Link ONAIR provides the connection between the satellite and the aircraft, and is managed by SITAONAIR.

-In Q2 of 2016 Link ONAIR will provide the significant advantages of an inflight broadband connection using the Inmarsat GX Aviation satellite network.
+Link ONAIR provides the significant advantages of an inflight broadband connection using the Inmarsat GX Aviation satellite network.
 The wider bandwidth, reduced risk of frequency contention and higher frequency allocation supplied by the Ka band used by GX Aviation, within the same physical dimensions as existing technology, provides a faster, more secure and more reliable connection at up to 50Mbps to the Honeywell Jetwave satcom.

 Further satellites will be launched to compliment the three already in geostationary orbit, with a fourth due this year alongside two more by 2020.
 This will provide network coverage to parallel the increase in data requirements by mobile devices and the ever-expanding Internet Of Things.

-Each satellite connects to the terrestrial telecommunications networks via two redundant Satellite Access Stations (SAS) gateways, in each satellite coverage region, for a total of six SAS.
+Each satellite connects to the terrestrial telecommunications networks via two redundant Satellite Access Stations (SAS) gateways, in each satellite coverage region, for a total of six SAS’s.

 The network consists of three pairs of Satellite Access Stations (SAS) located around the globe, with each pair serving one satellite to provide rain-fade protection through diversity of the feeder link, and complete failover in the event of a catastrophic disaster.